-I recently received an email from a reader who was concerned about an upcoming airplane flight she had to take.
-She found sitting to be really painful, and avoided it in her daily life as much possible.
-(This is a common issue for people with SI joint dysfunction).
+I recently heard from a reader who was concerned about an upcoming airplane flight she had to take.
+Sitting was really painful for her, and she avoided it at all costs in her daily life.

 Pay attention to what happens when you sit.

 I’ve found that individual people can have very different symptoms when it comes to SI joint dysfunction.
 For me personally, an airline seat probably wouldn’t have been too bad.
 I only had trouble with sitting if the seat was way too hard (like a wooden chair) or way too soft (like a dilapidated old couch).
 However, through my blog I have come across a lot of people who have found sitting to be painful overall.

 So one suggestion I can think of is, in the time leading up to your trip, try to pay attention to specifics that can make you better worse.
 For example, do you do better on harder or soft surfaces?
 If the concern is that an airline seat might be too hard, maybe you can bring your own cushion.
 There is something called the Purple cushion that I haven’t tried personally, but have heard good things about.

 Another thing to think about is your foot placement.
 Are things better or worse if your feet are close together, or far apart?
 Maybe you can identify certain positions that seem to lessen the load on your SI joints.

 I know these might seem like small things, but sometimes, becoming aware of multiple small things can add up to changing one big thing.